 Your application packet contains two forms.
 The first is called the Age/Disability Retirement Benefit Application.
 All participants requesting retirement benefits from the Plan must complete this form.
 On this form, you select the type of pension you are applying for (age retirement, disability retirement or both) and the pension effective date you want.
 You must also provide personal data on this form (such as your mailing address and information about your employment history).
 Your application cannot be processed until your Administrative Office receives your signed and dated Age/Disability Retirement Application.

-If your employer is no longer in business or was purchased by another company, please enter this information on the form.
 The information you provide helps your Administrative Office in documenting your termination of employment.
 If you have questions regarding this form, contact your Administrative Office.

-It normally takes about three months to process your application.
+It normally takes about four months to process your application.
 Benefit payments cannot start until your application is processed and approved.
 If your application is approved after your pension effective date, you receive benefit payments retroactive to your pension effective date.

 Note: Your early retirement application cannot be processed until your Administrative Office receives each of these forms signed and dated.
 If you have questions regarding these forms, contact your Administrative Office.